VNSAditya02/COP290/README.md

 ### Using MakeFile
 1. From the project root, run `make`
-2. Type `bin\runner -f <path_to_image_input>` in terminal to run the application.
+2. Type `bin/runner -f <path_to_image_input>` in terminal to run the application.
 The command line parameters have already been described in the previous section.
 3. Type `make clean` to remove the generated build object files and executables

 ## Contributors